evandalmeida/ph4-react-practice-music-lister/README.md

 ### Songs State

-There should be a **piece of state**, essentially a music list, for song entries.
+There should be a piece of state, essentially a music list, for song entries.
 This should be an array of objects, each object representing a song with a title and artist.
 You may add additional attributes to your songs if you'd like.

 ### Songs List Component